Why is career change so hard after 40? (How we make it easier in The Fierce Emporium)

 Which is why we focus on this in Week 5 of The Fierce Emporium learning phase.

-Adrian, one of the graduates described it as the week where we "uncover hidden enemies".
+Adrian, one of the graduates described it as the critical week where he learned how to "uncover his hidden enemies".

 Because of the above fears, our brains try very hard to avoid the potentially dangerous outcomes of our fears.